cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 * This is the DID of Bright University
 * This is the endpoint for Bright University's help/contact address
-* These are the list of public keys that Bright University might sign with for Verifiable Credentials for University Degrees.&#x20;
+* These are the list of public keys that Bright University might sign with for Verifiable Credentials for University Degrees.

 To learn about what a DID and a DID Document is, please see the page: